JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/sympnet_tutorial.md

 We see that [`GSympNet`](@ref) outperforms [`LASympNet`](@ref) on this problem; the blue line (reference) and the orange line (``G``-SympNet) are in fact almost indistinguishable.

 ```@eval
 Main.remark(raw"We have actually never observed a scenario in which the ``LA``-SympNet can outperform the ``G``-SympNet.
-The ``G``-SympNet seems to train faster, be more accurate and less sensitive to the chosen hyperparameters and initialization of the weights.
+The ``G``-SympNet seems usually trains faster, is more accurate and less sensitive to the chosen hyperparameters and initialization of the weights.
 They are also more straightforward to interpret.
 We therefore use the ``G``-SympNet as a basis for the *linear symplectic transformer.*")
 ```

 ## Comparison with a ResNet